 This is where illiquidity comes in.
 Because it takes longer to cash out of an illiquid investment, you are effectively forced to stay invested for the long haul.
 This "time in the market" allows you to capture the market's ups and downs, which is essential for higher returns.

 Moreover, over the long term, stocks have never lost money.
 There's never been a 20-year period where stocks have declined in value.
-That's why Warren Buffett famously said, "if you aren't willing to own a stock for ten years, don't even think about owning it for 10 minutes."
+That's why Warren Buffett famously said, "If you aren't willing to own a stock for ten years, don't even think about owning it for 10 minutes."

 Simply put, illiquidity protects you from redemption risk.
 This is the risk that you will redeem your investment at a poor time, which is exactly what most investors do, causing them to underperform market indices consistently.

-The power of the liquidity premium
+The power of the illiquidity premium

 Beyond forcing you to stay invested, illiquidity also allows you to capture a risk premium in the form of higher returns.

-The size of the premium varies depending on the asset, but one PIMCO analysis puts the private market liquidity premium at around 1.8%.
+The size of the premium varies depending on the asset, but one PIMCO analysis puts the private market illiquidity premium at around 1.8%.
 That’s not counting the complexity premium of private markets, nor is it counting the additional alpha that fund managers can create.

 The benefits of illiquidity are especially pronounced in retirement accounts, such as 401(k)s and IRAs, where the money is meant to be invested for the long term.

 Liquidity is often seen as a desirable trait, but it can make you a worse investor.
 Illiquidity, on the other hand, can provide significant benefits, such as forcing you to stay invested and providing an illiquidity premium, not to mention the tax advantages of long-term investing.